Full Agenda

 9:00 AM - 9:30 AM

-U.S. Department of Energy Transportation Priorities and Opportunities for State-Federal Coordination
+U.S. Department of Energy’s Transportation Priorities and Opportunities for State-Federal Coordination

-This session will outline the U.S. Department of Energy’s (DOE) transportation priorities and the programs, tools, and technical assistance available to help states and the private sector accelerate alternative fuel and electrification goals.
+This session will outline the U.S. Department of Energy’s (DOE) priorities related to transportation and alternative fuels, as well as the programs, tools, and technical assistance available to help states and the private sector advance their goals.
 Speakers will highlight practical pathways for state–federal coordination, and State Energy Office staff will leave with clear takeaways on where to engage DOE and how to position state initiatives for successful collaboration.

 9:30 AM - 10:30 AM